Since I was a child, chocolate mousse has been my favorite dessert… I was often found by my grandmother, alone in the kitchen, eating an entire bowl!

-This is a healthier version, simply because it takes honey instead of sugar and olive oil instead of butter!
-I have one piece of advice...choose organic eggs...it's the only way I risk eating raw eggs is if I'm sure they really are from free-range hens.
+This is a healthier version, simply because it uses honey instead of sugar and olive oil instead of butter!
+I have some advice... choose organic eggs... it's the only way I risk eating raw eggs if you're sure they're really from grass-fed chickens.
 It makes all the difference, and you can tell the quality of the egg by the color of its yolk.
-I buy mine directly from farmers who bring me weekly baskets of vegetables and fruit at home.
+I buy mine directly from farmers who bring weekly baskets of vegetables and fruits home.

-It's worth a try!
-If you like chocolate mousse you won't regret it, I guarantee.
+It's worth trying!!
+If you like chocolate mousse, you won't regret it, I guarantee.

 Serves 6